-The holder of a class A, B, C, or D driver's license, may operate a type III vehicle without a school bus endorsement when the following requirements are met:
+The holder of a Class A, B, C, or D driver's license, may operate a type III vehicle without a school bus endorsement when the following requirements are met:

-- Driver is an employee of a school district or school bus company that owns, leases, or contracts for the school bus transportation. - The driver's employer has a policy that provides for annual training and certification in: - o safe operation of a type III vehicle - understanding student behavior, including issues relating to students with disabilities - encouraging orderly conduct of students on the bus and handling incidents of misconduct appropriately - knowing and understanding relevant laws, rules of the road, and local school bus safety policies - handling emergency situations - proper use of seat belts and child safety restraints - performance of pre-trip vehicle inspections - o safe loading and unloading of students, including, but not limited to: - (i) utilizing a safe location for loading and unloading students at the curb, on the non-traffic side of the roadway, or at off-street loading areas, driveways, yards, and other areas to enable the student to avoid hazardous conditions: - (ii) refraining from loading and unloading students in a vehicular traffic lane, on the shoulder, in a designated turn lane, or a lane adjacent to a designated turn lane; - (iii) avoiding a loading or unloading location that would require a pupil to cross a road, or ensuring that the driver or an aide personally escort the pupil across the road if it is not reasonably feasible to avoid such a location: - (iv) placing the type III vehicle in "park" during loading and unloading; - (v) escorting a pupil across the road under item (iii) only after the motor is stopped, the ignition key is removed, the brakes are set, and the vehicle is otherwise rendered immobile;
+- Driver is an employee of a school district or school bus company that owns, leases, or contracts for the school bus transportation. - The driver's employer has a policy that provides for annual training and certification in: - safe operation of a type III vehicle - o understanding student behavior, including issues relating to students with disabilities - o encouraging orderly conduct of students on the bus and handling incidents of misconduct appropriately - o knowing and understanding relevant laws, rules of the road and local school bus safety policies - handling emergency situations - o proper use of seat belts and child safety restraints - o performance of pre-trip vehicle inspections - o safe loading and unloading of students, including, but not limited to: - utilizing a safe location for loading and unloading students at the curb, on the non-traffic side of the roadway, or at off-street loading areas, driveways, yards, and other areas to enable the student to avoid hazardous conditions; - refraining from loading and unloading students in a vehicular traffic lane, on the shoulder, in a designated turn lane, or a lane adjacent to a designated turn lane; - avoiding a loading or unloading location that would require a pupil to cross a road, or ensuring that the driver or an aide personally escort the pupil across the road if it is not reasonably feasible to avoid such a location; - placing the type III vehicle in "park" during loading and unloading; - escorting a pupil across the road under item (iii) only after the motor is stopped, the ignition key is removed, the brakes are set and the vehicle is otherwise rendered immobile; - when loading or unloading school children, the driver must use the vehicle's four-way hazard lights. - o compliance in reporting certain convictions to the employer within ten days of the date of conviction.

-- (vi) when loading or unloading school children, the driver must use the vehicle's four-way hazard lights. - compliance in reporting certain convictions to the employer within ten days of the date of conviction. - A background check or background investigation of the driver has been conducted by the employer.
-A driver is not allowed to operate a type III vehicle if: - the applicant has been convicted of a disqualifying offense, or - within the last five years, the applicant has been convicted of a gross misdemeanor or of violating DWI or implied consent laws, or - o in the last three years, the applicant has been convicted of four moving violations. - Driver shall submit to a physical examination. - Driver must comply if their employer requires pre-employment drug and alcohol testing for driver positions. - The driver's license record check is verified annually by the employer. - A driver who sustains a conviction of a moving violation or disqualifying offense shall report the conviction to their employer within ten days of the date of the conviction. - Type III driver requirement documentation must be maintained under separate file by the employer.
+- A background check or background investigation of the driver has been conducted by the employer.
+A driver is not allowed to operate a type III vehicle if: - o the applicant has been convicted of a disqualifying offense, or - within the last five years, the applicant has been convicted of a gross misdemeanor or of violating DWI or implied consent laws, or - o in the last three years, the applicant has been convicted of four moving violations. - Drivers who are employed for the sole purpose of operating a type III vehicle shall submit to a physical examination. - Drivers who are employed for the sole purpose of operating a type III vehicle must comply if their employer requires pre-employment drug and alcohol testing for driver positions. - The driver's license record check is verified annually by the employer. - A driver who sustains a conviction of a moving violation or disqualifying offense shall report the conviction to their employer within ten days of the date of the conviction. - Type III driver requirement documentation must be maintained under separate file by the employer.
 The employer is responsible for maintaining these files for inspection. - An employee of a school or of a school district, who is not employed for the sole purpose of operating a type III vehicle, is exempt from the physical examination and pre-employment drug/alcohol testing requirements.